TanSatamalee/CS235_Data_Mining/README.md

 # CS235_Data_Mining

 ## Crawler and Hadoop
 This project involves finding the location of conferences in data mining, machine learning, databases, and AI.
 This data is then cleaned and analyzed for visualization purposes.
-There are two parts for this project
+There are two parts for this project.

 ### Part 1
 Build a crawler to crawl WikiCFP for the conferences and location every year.
 From this data, we use OpenRefine to clean the data obtained.
 This part is detailed in `report1.pdf` with the crawler in `Scraper.java`, the resulting crawled data in the four `.txt` files indicating the conference type, and the cleaned data in `final_data.tsv`.